Sammy-751/DATA-SCIENCE-PH-01/Readme.md

 Several features pertaining to aircraft accidents are included in the dataset.
 These features include but not limited to the various aircraft specs, i.e, The Make, Model, Number of Engines.
 The Number of people Injured in aircraft accidents and Uninjured during flights.
 The details of accidents, say The location of the accident, the Event Date and Flight Phase of the event.

 ![image](./Images/Injured%20per%20Top%2030%20models.png)
-The Top Thirty Aircraft Models in the market with the highest numbers of casualties across the years are the ones listed in the grapg.
+The Top Thirty Aircraft Models in the market with the highest numbers of casualties across the years are the ones listed in the graph.
 "737" recording the injury highest metrics, "152" coming in second, "172" in third and a tie between "172N" and "PA-28-140".
 "G-164A", "G-164B" and "172S" having the lowest records.
 The organization is able to see the aircrafts that are to be paid more attention to as they have highest records of passengers injured.

 ![image](./Images/Injured-Uninjured%20over%20the%20Years.png)